Intelius: Information services

-Philanthropy

-Intelius has supported several charities and non-profits over the years.
-In 2008, Intelius gave almost $210,000 to a dozen local and national nonprofit organizations.
-Two of the organizations they supported were Hopelink, a nonprofit organization helping low-income families move to self-sufficiency, and Overlake Service League, a program that serves children, families and seniors in need.

-On March 20, 2009, Intelius sponsored an evening of activity for the Bellevue Boys and Girls Club to promote self-esteem and responsibility among children aged five to 16.
-In June 2009, Intelius sponsored an eight-week outdoor movie series at Downtown Bellevue Park.
-Later that year in August, the company awarded two students attending the "Adventures of the Mind" Conference $2,500 college scholarships for a science and literature essay writing contest.

-Intelius was also an annual sponsor for Kindering in 2009 and 2010.
-Kindering is an organization that provides "services for children who are disabled, medically fragile, or vulnerable because of abuse or neglect; to develop maximum potential, hope, and community understanding".
-In 2009, Intelius sponsored between $2,500 and $4,999 to Kindering and between $5,000 to $9,999 in 2010.
+PeopleConnect operates four people search websites including Intelius.

 Class action lawsuits

 On September 30, 2009, before the U.S. District Court for the Central District of California, a class action lawsuit was filed alleging that Intelius automatically enrolled California consumers into programs of its partner, Adaptive Marketing, without permission.
 The complaint showed evidence as to how the defendants allegedly automatically charged California consumers' credit cards for "memberships" and intentionally frustrated the victims' abilities to dispute the charges.

 On October 19, 2009, in the Federal Court in Seattle, Intelius was accused of violating Washington's Consumer Protection Act.
 In the class action lawsuit Lee v.
 Intelius Inc., filed by Ohio resident Donovon Lee and Washington resident Bruce Keithly, it was alleged that after purchasing background reports through Intelius, the plaintiffs were each charged recurring $19.95 monthly fees for multiple subscription services which were not requested from both Intelius and its partner, Adaptive Marketing.
 Plaintiffs sought damages for the Class alleging deceptive practices against Intelius.
 On March 7, 2013, the United States District Court ruled in favor of the Plaintiff Class.
 Intelius appealed to the US Court of Appeals (9th Cir.), which on December 16, 2013, also ruled in Lee's [et al.] favor for the Class as follows: "We hold that Lee did not enter into a contract with Adaptive to purchase the Family Safety Report, and did not enter into a contract with Adaptive to arbitrate.
 We therefore affirm the district court."

-After losing this appeal, Intelius sought arbitration with the Plaintiffs and subsequently agreed to two (2) settlements of this lawsuit in favor of the Class (one for Mr. Lee and one for Mr. Keithly on different case merits) resulting in a combined $10.5 million settlement for Class Plaintiffs.
+After losing this appeal, Intelius sought arbitration with the Plaintiffs and subsequently agreed to two settlements of this lawsuit in favor of the class (one for Mr. Lee and one for Mr. Keithly on different case merits) resulting in a combined $10.5 million settlement for Class Plaintiffs.